 Though the Act only applies to service as a juror in federal court—not at the state or local level—you would be wise to adopt the policy as a best practice across the board.

-You should include a section in your company handbook that outlines staff members’ responsibilities.
+To make the guidelines of how you want to address jury duty at work, you should include a section in your company handbook that outlines staff members’ responsibilities.
 Employees should be required to notify their supervisors as soon as they receive a jury summons.
 This gives management ample time to plan for potential absences and minimize disruptions in workflow.
 It can also protect you from potential claims of unfair termination.

 According to the U.S. Department of Labor, the Fair Labor Standards Act (FLSA) does not require payment for time not worked, including jury duty.
 However, some state laws require employers to compensate workers for time served as a member of a jury.
 You should consult a trusted human resources professional if you are unclear about your responsibilities.